Study Notes

 Information technology

-IT has played a vital role in the shift a post-industrial economy and has changed how we live and work in recent decades.
+IT has played a vital role in the shift to a post-industrial economy and has changed how we live and work in recent decades.

 Computers are key to every aspect of our lives - they store huge amounts of data that can be accessed in an instant, and when they don't work it causes repercussions right across the country.
-For example in July 2024 a faulty software update affected Microsoft Windows and caused a massive IT outage for businesses, banks, health services and airlines - in the UK doctors were unable to access patient records and many operations had to be cancels, and 4000 flights were cancelled or delayed, leaving passengers stranded.
+For example in July 2024 a faulty software update affected Microsoft Windows and caused a massive IT outage for businesses, banks, health services and airlines - in the UK doctors were unable to access patient records and many operations had to be postponed, and 4000 flights were cancelled or delayed, leaving passengers stranded.
 This global chaos highlights how dependent we are on technology and therefore really vulnerable when a glitch occurs.

 The internet has revolutionised how we communicate - we can talk face-to-face with people instantly on the other side of the world through high-speed broadband and video conferencing software (see image below), and has transformed how we access services with most of us using our smart phones to shop, bank, sort insurance, book medical appointments, etc.